NeuroSML/BARTharm/README.md

 ## Usage

+The `examples` directory contains code for running BARTharm harmonization on either simulated data or real data.

 `bartharm()` is the main function used to perform harmonization via Bayesian Additive Regression Trees (BART).
 It supports both simulated and real datasets and outputs harmonized outcome variables by separating scanner-related nuisance variation (mu) from biological signal (tau).
+The simulated dataset which is generated in the `run_simulated.R` is the same described in the Simulation Framework 1 of the BARTharm paper.

-The function:
+The `bartharm()` function:
-- Loads and normalizes the data,
+- Loads/Simulates and normalizes the data,
-- Fits BART models to decompose nuisance vs. signal effects,
+- Fits BART models to decompose scanner vs. biological effects,
 - Returns a data frame with both original and harmonized outcomes,
 - Saves harmonized results and posterior samples to disk.

-The `examples` directory contains code for running BARTharm harmonization on either simulated data or real data.
 To simply return the harmonized data, one can use the following:

 ```
 df_harmonised <- bartharm(saving_path = saving_path, ... )
 ```

-where `...` are the user-specified arguments needed for harmonization.
-The returned object df_harmonised contains:
+where `...` are the user-specified arguments needed for harmonization and explained in `examples/run_simulated.R` or `examples/run_real.R`.

+The returned object df_harmonised is a data frame which contains:
 - Original outcomes (e.g., NBV1, NBV2)
 - Harmonized outcomes (e.g., NBV1_harmonised, NBV2_harmonised)
+- Original real data or simulated data

-To extract them:
+To extract harmonized outcomes:

 ```
 harmonised_NBV1 <- df_harmonised$NBV1_harmonised
 harmonised_NBV2 <- df_harmonised$NBV2_harmonised
 ```

+You can inspect the full returned dataframe with `head(df_harmonised)`.

 ###  Automatic Saving to Disk